yukarikaname/colorcalibrate/.github/CONTRIBUTING.md

-# Start contributing to Virtual Portal
+# Start contributing to Color Calibrate

 ## Prerequisites
 Xcode 26.0 and higher version